coruscating/codenames/README.md

 To test locally, just run meteor.
-To deploy, run meteor deploy verynames.meteor.com
+To deploy, push to github.
+On the server (funandgames.xvm.mit.edu currently), git pull to sync and meteor will autonmatically reload

 wordlist_orig is the original ~400 words in the game.
 Run wordconverter <suffix> to add a custom wordlist to the game.
 For example,